 The goals, policies, and regulations of this Program are intended to be consistent with the State shoreline guidelines in WAC 173-26.
-Consistent with RCW 36.70A.480, the goals and policies of this SMP that are approved under RCW 90.58 shall be considered an element of the Town's regulations.
+Consistent with RCW 36.70A.480, the goals and policies of this SMP that are approved under RCW 90.58 shall be considered an element of the City of Palouse Comprehensive Plan, and all regulatory elements of this SMP shall be considered a part of the City's development regulations.

-After the Town's local development and adoption process is complete, the SMP is reviewed by the Washington State Department of Ecology (Ecology) to ensure compliance with the SMP Guidelines.
-The SMP does not become effective until it has been adopted by the Town and approved by Ecology.
+After the City's local development and adoptions process is complete, the SMP is reviewed by the Washington State Department of Ecology (Ecology) to ensure compliance with the SMP Guidelines.
+The SMP does not become effective until it has been adopted by the City and approved by Ecology.